History of the WFSA

 After the end of the Second World War anaesthetists found that international travel became more widely available.
 This coupled with a desire to learn from others and exchange experiences led, through a series of other meetings, to the establishment of an Interim Committee which met in 1953 and 1954.

-Members of the Interim Committee including, front row third from right, Dr Harold Griffiths, a pioneering anaesthetist and the first to use muscle relaxants (Montreal 1943)
+Members of the Interim Committee including, front row second from the left, Dr Harold Griffith, a pioneering anaesthetist and the first to use muscle relaxants (Montreal 1942)

 At the Congress the delegates agreed the objectives of the Federation as being “exclusively educational, scientific, and charitable in nature” and “to make available the highest standards of anaesthesia, pain medicine, trauma management, resuscitation, and preoperative/critical care medicine to all peoples of the world and to disseminate the same amongst them”.